 However, if that seems like way too much work, there is a really good quick fix – simply no index your tag archive pages!

-10. Not optimising your category and tag archive pages
+10. Not optimizing your category and tag archive pages

-Another big mistake bloggers make is not optimising their category and tag archive pages.
-Fully optimised, these pages can be a real asset to your blog and rank in their own right in search engine results – often for more competitive search terms.
-But un-optimised these pages can drag down your overall SEO.
+Another big mistake bloggers make is not optimizing their category and tag archive pages.
+Fully optimized, these pages can be a real asset to your blog and rank in their own right in search engine results – often for more competitive search terms.
+But un-optimized these pages can drag down your overall SEO.

-Head over to my post on site structure for bloggers to find out how to optimise your tag and category archive pages.
+Head over to my post on site structure for bloggers to find out how to optimize your tag and category archive pages.